All 3 sample page(s) are viewable on-line.

 There is a load of information in traditional "Key Signatures."
 Unlocking the principles in this circle leads to a better understanding of music and how things work.
 A key signature is a series of sharp or flat symbols placed on the staff, designating the notes that are to be consistently played higher or lower than the equivalent natural notes.

 Playing chords, chord progressions, and songs by ear is all about getting your ear to recognize the sound of chords and chord progressions and just like melodies, train the fingers and the hand to follow your inner ear and play these chords, chord progressions, and songs on demand.

-Playing by Ear - Rhythm
+Related Books for Playing by Ear - The Ultimate Goal.